f5devcentral/f5-rseries-training/docs/rseries_deploying_a_tenant.rst

   :align: center
   :scale: 50%

-Click on the **Edit** button to alter the configuration onf the tenant.
+Click on the **Edit** button to alter the configuration on the tenant.

 .. image:: images/rseries_deploying_a_tenant/image87.png
   :align: center